Train Red Review (FYER, PLUS)

 Pacing Endurance Efforts

-A couple of years ago in the Pyrenees, I used a different muscle oxygen sensor to manage my efforts during several days of relatively challenging riding.
+On long days of relatively challenging riding in the Pyrenees, I used a muscle oxygen sensor to manage my efforts.
 The consistently hot weather, combined with the effects of altitude, presented additional challenges.
 Caffeine affected the reliability of my heart rate data, and the interpretation of power data was influenced by altitude.
 In this context, SmO2 was useful for gaining a better understanding of when I was approaching my SmO2 2nd breakpoint.
 My approach was more practical than scientific at that time but it seemed to work.

 I wouldn’t entirely entrust my race pacing solely to Muscle Oxygen level or threshold in the same manner as I might rely on power, speed, or heart rate.
 Instead, I view it as an additional data point that adds value.
 It provides supplementary insights and may maintain its usefulness and reliability for an extended duration compared to some other data points.
 A variety of data sources can contribute to a more comprehensive understanding of your performance and aid in making informed decisions during a race.